Homework 3 - The Grid class

 This method should do the following:

-3. Create a new Grid object with the height and width.
+object with the height and width. - Set the new

 In step 4, we do a deep copy so that our grid is fully encapsulated by our class object.
 If we just assign the existing list to the .array attribute, think about what happens if someone changes the original list passed in?
 Will that change the data in our object?
 Why?
 Remember that part of writing classes is so that the class has completely control over its data and the data can only be changed through the class methods.